Nystagmus is a type of involuntary movement of the eyes. The movement usually alternates between slow and fast and involves both eyes.

 - Vertical—up and down

-- Infantile—tends to develop between 6 weeks and 3 months of age
+- Infantile—tends to develop between ages 6 weeks and 3 months and is the most common type

 - Acquired—occurs later in life

 The direct cause of nystagmus is instability in the motor system that controls the eyes.
 Sometimes it can be the result of poor vision and is called sensory nystagmus.
 In some cases, the cause of nystagmus is unknown.